Pay Tuition and Fees

 Electronic payments post to your statement of account immediately upon transaction completion.
 This is the preferred method for making payment.

 Mailed Personal Payments

-Mailed personal payments are processed within 24 hours of receipt by the Office of the University Bursar.
+Mailed personal payments are processed within 2-3 business days of receipt by the Office of the University Bursar.
 Please allow 1-2 weeks from the time you send your payment for it to arrive at our office.
 Your payment must be postmarked by the fee payment deadline in order to avoid late fees.

 529 College Savings Plan Payments

 529 College Savings Plan payments require processing time with your plan provider and are not necessarily mailed the day you request the funds.
 We recommend initiating a withdrawal from your 529 account as soon as bills are available approximately 4-6 weeks before the fee payment deadline.
-529 payments are processed within 24 hours of receipt by the Office of the University Bursar.
+529 payments are processed within 2-3 business days of receipt by the Office of the University Bursar.